boardgameio/boardgame.io/docs/documentation/concepts.md

 For more details, see the guide on [Events](events.md).

+### Phase

+A phase is a period in the game that overrides the game configuration while it is active.
+For example, you can use a different set of moves or a different turn order during a phase.
+The game can transition between different phases, and turns occur inside each phase.
+See the guide on [Phases](phases.md) for more details.

 ### Turn

-A turn is a period of the game that is associated with a single player.
-It typically consists of a set of moves made by that player before it passes on to another player.
+A turn is a period of the game that is associated with an individual player.
+It typically consists of one or more moves made by that player before it passes on to another player.
 You can also allow other players to play during your turn, although this is less common.
 See the guide on
 [Turn Orders](turn-order.md) for more details.

-### Phase
+### Stage

-A phase is a label that is associated with a particular game configuration.
-A phase can be configured with a custom turn order, enable a certain subset of moves and much more.
-The game can transition between different phases just like the turn can be passed between different players.
-These happen independently (i.e. you can design your game to have multiple phases per turn or multiple turns per phase).
-See the guide on [Phases](phases.md) for more details.
+A stage is similar to a phase, except that it happens within a turn, and it applies to individual players rather than the game as a whole.
+Different players can be in different stages during a turn, and the stages defines moves that those players can make.